arcadiapage/arcadiapage.github.io/_posts/2025-01-14-introducing-the-mirrors-son.md

 (UPDATE: The Substack is now live!
 Sign up to get this flash fiction collection in your email by [clicking here](https://themirrorsson.substack.com/))

+(AND ANOTHER UPDATE 1/22: Variety is the spice of life?
+I've decided to also make this entire collection available to read on [Panoddessy](https://panodyssey.com/en/creative/room/the-mirror-s-son-love-shadows-in-the-glass-whnwaacmafa5).
+I really like the reading experience there.
+Enjoy!)

 # Is this project done?

 No, it's a serialized work in progress.
 I'll be sharing each part of this project to Substack as I create it.
 Currently, I don't have a set schedule for updates, but I'm thinking it may end up being biweekly.
 One important thing I want to point out is that I am pulling material from my almost 80,000 word fanfic to create these stories, so it's very likely that I'll be updating this project for a while.